A perfect dish for the holidays, this kale and shredded brussels sprout quinoa salad is easy to make, is healthy, festive and absolutely delicious.

 In lieu of gifts, we're going to be spending 12 days on the island of St. Lucia – we rented a villa up in the mountains and plan to do lots of hiking, swimming, beaching and relaxing.
 I'm not going to lie, it's going to be a bit strange celebrating Christmas with palm trees and no presents (and no big Italian feast), but I know we're just going to love it.

 I honestly don't think my family has taken a trip together like this since I was in high school….which was a looooong time ago.
 So this is going to be quite a treat!

-Which brings to me to salad.
-Particularly, this shredded brussels sprout quinoa salad which is loaded with nutritious ingredients like kale, walnuts, pomegranate seeds, lemon, apple cider vinegar and honey.
+Which brings me to a salad.
+Particularly, this shredded brussels sprout quinoa salad which is loaded with nutritious ingredients like kale, walnuts, pomegranate seeds, lemon, apple cider vinegar, and honey.
 It's tangy, sweet, crunchy, filling and perfect for the holidays!

 These past few weeks leading up to our trip, I've really been making an effort to fill up on fruits and veggies so that I feel confident in my bathing suit (even though I'm going to be with my family and have nothing to be self-conscious of, it still helps you feel good about yourself).
 So I've been whipping up big salads like this for both my lunches and dinners because when you have a salad like this, you don't really need anything else!